WebSpellChecker/wproofreader-ckeditor5/README.md

 ## Reporting issues

-We use GitHub Issues as the official public bug tracker for WProofreader.
+We use GitHub Issues as the official public bug tracker for WProofreader plugin for CKEditor 5.
 Here are some recommendations to take into account when reporting an issue:

 * Provide steps which help us to reproduce an issue.
 A sample page or JSFiddle is always welcomed.
 * Some issues may be browser and integration-specific.
 So, please specify what browser and integration you encountered the issue.